-But there's more to the game than build from ghetto houses to luxury buildings, and as they say, all is fair in war, and construction IS war.
-The player can send his foremen to capture other teams' buildings, or do even worse: provide housing for the scum of society.
+But there's more to the game than just building from ghetto houses to luxury apartments, and as they say, all is fair in war, and construction IS war.
+The player can send their foremen to capture other teams' buildings, or do even worse: provide housing for the scum of society.
 From hippies to ghosts, these can do a number on the other teams' properties.
 Want to stress out a tenant?
 Send the thugs to do a wild party in their house.
 Need some cash or materials?
 Send the thief to relieve a team from them.
-All this while avoiding the others do the same on you by assigning police patrol to key areas.
+All this while preventing the others from doing the same to you by assigning police patrols to key areas.
 As time passes, it pays out to build other, more friendly, buildings.
-A school allows everyone to breed more civilized members of the society, the hospital allows recovery of wounds much faster or the park, where everyone goes to relax a little, among others.
-Improving the rooms and giving them garden furniture is also a good way of keeping tenants happy, but jealously can grow among neighbors.
+For example, a school allows everyone to breed more civilized members of the society, the hospital allows recovery of wounds much faster, and everyone can go to the park to relax a little.
+Improving the rooms and giving them garden furniture is also a good way of keeping tenants happy, but jealousy can grow among neighbors.
 Failing to comply to tenants requests and demands will quickly turn the Council against the player.

-The player will have to balance the output of their tenants to achieve success: overdoing one of the elements will take a dent on the bank account (leading to bankruptcy), cut the arrival of new workers (putting a strain of existing teams), replacement for deceased tenants (leaving houses vacant that eventually decay into a flaming pile of rubble not before giant cockroaches settle in) or police and mob favors (to patrol areas against undesirables and gangster actions).
+The player will have to balance the output of their tenants to achieve success: overdeveloping one aspect might make a dent in the bank account (leading to bankruptcy), cut the arrival of new workers (putting a strain on existing teams), prevent deceased tenants from being replaced (leaving houses vacant, eventually having them turn into a flaming pile of rubble not before giant cockroaches settle in), or decrease police and mob favors (necessary to patrol areas against undesirables and gangster actions).

-The difficulty level affect what maps can be selected, but also which actions the undesirables can perform.
+The difficulty level affects what maps can be selected, but also which actions the undesirables can perform.
 To choose higher difficulty settings, more computer players (up to three) must be activated.

 Part of the Following Group